jdemel/jdemel.github.io/content/posts/communications-resources.md

 {{< youtube DQm8E8-iUwc >}}

+## What does the FFT say?
+This might be an interesting introduction to get a better understanding of Fourier transforms.

+{{<youtube spUNpyF58BY>}}

 ## PySDR
 The [PySDR](https://pysdr.org/) book, or website, by Marc Lichtman is a really helpful intro to many basic concepts.
 It includes Python/NumPy code examples o get a better understanding of how to go from theory to simulation.